A Complete Guide to Somatic Symptoms and Related Disorders

 Lack of social support, chronic stress, or learned behaviors (e.g., observing family members overreact to health issues) can also contribute.

-Even though Somatic Symptoms and Related Disorders is not considered an intellectual handicap, it is crucial to comprehend its neurological foundations.
+Even though Somatic Symptoms and Related Disorders are not considered an intellectual handicap, it is crucial to comprehend their neurological foundations.
 Studies using brain imaging techniques such as fMRI and PET scans show that individuals with Somatic Symptoms and Related Disorders often have heightened activity in brain regions responsible for:

 - Pain perception e.g., anterior cingulate cortex)